LucasDev96/etch-a-sketch/README.md

 3/7/21

 As of today I've finished a good amount of the functionality and bugs with my etch-a-sketch website.
 There's still a lot visually to do as the website doesn't look very pleasing.
 Also there is a bug where a white line will occasionally be present at the bottom of the grid for certain grid sizes.
 Along with visually updating this and fixing any bugs that I find, I would also like to eventually add the ability to save any drawings people make if that ends up being possible.

+3/10/21

+I've gotten the website looking about as good as I want it to look and don't currently have any ideas for this project that I'm capable of doing.
+One day I want to figure out a way to make it possible to download the etch-a-sketch creation as an image file, but I've tried html2canvas and couldn't get that working after several hours of trying to make that work so I might come back to that some other day.
+As of right now I'm happy with the project and will move on with the rest of The Odin Project.